mikebudahn/JS6/README.md

 JAVASCRIPT
 ECMAScript 6.0

-Learning and testing new features of JS6.
+Learning and testing the new features of JS6.